barryclark/jekyll-now/_posts/2015-10-30-tardigrades.md

 Water bears (tardigrades) have become our unofficial lab pet, partly because UT won't let us keep vertebrates, but mainly because of how awesome they are.
 This [New York Times article](http://www.nytimes.com/2015/09/08/science/the-tardigrade-water-bear.html?_r=0) is a great introduction to this eight-legged squishy micro-animal.
 Also, [this short documentary](https://www.youtube.com/watch?v=o9kPQ0GY_W8) gives a more detailed look at tardigrades under the microscope, showing off their muscle structure and digestive system.

 Water bears sit somewhere between arthropods and nematodes on the tree of life, and spend most of their time hanging out on algae clumps and [ineffectively swimming](https://www.youtube.com/watch?v=xl-9bSv27WU) with their stubby little legs.
-While water bears are generally adorable, they are most notorious for their ability to survive complete dehydration, freezing, and the cold vacuum of space.  <br>
+While water bears are generally adorable, they are most notorious for their ability to survive complete dehydration, freezing, and the cold vacuum of space.

 In the break room one day, Ophelia and I realized that water bears resemble living gummy bears.
 Water bears.
 Gummy bears.
 We needed make water bear gummy bears!

 Following some white board sketching with Angela and Anna and a few clay models, I decided to 3D print a plastic positive mold, and then use it to make a silicone candy mold.
 Using openSCAD, I made 10 water bears in the style of a gummy bears, seated in a tray to contain the silicone goo.